 - b.
 The joint lives or life expectancies of you and your beneficiary, or - c.
-A period of 10 years or more, - 2.
-A required minimum distribution (discussed later under Tax on Excess Accumulation), - 3.
-Hardship distributions, - Corrective distributions of excess contributions or excess deferrals, and any income allocable to these distributions, or of excess annual additions and any allocable gains (see Corrective distributions of excess plan contributions, at the beginning of Taxation of Nonperiodic Payments, earlier), - A loan treated as a distribution because it doesn't satisfy certain requirements either when made or later (such as upon default), unless the participant's accrued benefits are reduced (offset) to repay the loan (see Loans Treated as Distributions, earlier, and Time for making rollover, later), - 6.
-Dividends paid on employer securities, and - 7.
+A period of 10 years or more. - 2.
+A required minimum distribution (discussed later under Tax on Excess Accumulation). - 3.
+Hardship distributions. - Corrective distributions of excess contributions or excess deferrals, and any income allocable to these distributions, or of excess annual additions and any allocable gains (see Corrective distributions of excess plan contributions at the beginning of Taxation of Nonperiodic Payments, earlier). - 5.
+A loan treated as a distribution because it doesn't satisfy certain requirements either when made or later (such as upon default), unless the participant's accrued benefits are reduced (offset) to repay the loan.
+See Loans Treated as Distributions, earlier, and the discussion of plan loan offsets, including qualified plan loan offsets, under the heading Time for making rollover, later. - 6.
+Dividends paid on employer securities. - 7.
 The cost of life insurance coverage.